JWock82/Pynite/README.md

 # What's New?
 v0.0.94
+* Added rendering via `Pyvista`.
+This greatly simplified the rendering code and provided a fresh look to the rendereings.
+Renderings in jupyter are now interactive.
+Global axes are also now shown in rendereings.
+To use `Pyvista` instead of `VTK`, use the new `Rendering` library rather than the old `Visualization` library.
+Rendering via `VTK` directly is still available.
 * Bug fix for member self-weight.
 The program was throwing exceptions instead of calculating member self-weight.
 Added a unit test to help prevent this issue from occuring again as code changes.
 * Refactored `material` to be `material_name` in the code.
 The prior naming convention caused confusion which led to the self-weight bug.